 Besides muscular hypertrophy, the cellular changes of endurance training do not usually happen with resistance training.

 Resistance training increases the development of connective tissues, which strengthen to support more powerful muscular contractions and prevent injury.

 The commonly manipulated variables will be frequency, intensity, time, type, tempo, range of motion, reps, sets, and rest.

-The overall level of fitness is the most important consideration to make when prescribing exercise frequency.
+The overall fitness level is the most important consideration when prescribing exercise frequency.

 Daily workload and on-job tasks need to be considered, in addition.